Microlocal Theory of Legendrian Links and Cluster Algebras: Cluster DT Transformations for Shuffle Graphs

 \section{Cluster DT Transformations for Shuffle Graphs}

-The cluster Donaldson-Thomas (DT) transformation is a cluster variety automorphism that manifests the Donaldson-Thomas invariants of a 3d Calabi-Yau category associated with the cluster ensemble \cite{KelDT,KontsevichSoibelman_MotivicDT,GoncharovLinhui_DT}.
-Combinatorially a cluster DT transformation can be captured by a reddening sequence.
+The cluster Donaldson-Thomas (DT) transformation is a cluster variety automorphism that manifests the Donaldson-Thomas invariants of a 3d Calabi-Yau category associated with the cluster ensemble \cite{KontsevichSoibelman_MotivicDT,KelDT,GoncharovLinhui_DT}.
 In this section we prove Corollary \ref{cor:DT}, i.e.~we focus on the cluster varieties $\cM_1(\Lambda)$ associated with shuffle graphs and in particular show that their cluster DT transformation is the composition of a Legendrian isotopy and a contactomorphism of $(\mathbb{R}^3,\xi_\st)$.